 As many readers here know, I’ve been a long time Glock shooter in competition.
 My G34 in its various iterations has been showcased on TFB through reviews of various components as companies submit products for testing.
 That, or I take unilateral action and upgrade it.
 It has been a trusty weapon system, with only a single malfunction in the last three years of shooting.

-However, I did not choose it for its reliability, instead opting for the platform as I was petrified of being disqualified during matches for failing to engage external safeties during abandoning a firearm during stages.
+However, I did not choose it for its reliability, instead opting for the platform as I was petrified of being disqualified during matches for failing to engage external safeties during abandoning a firearm.
 Having watched various 1911 shooters be DQ’d for failure to engage a safety or having actually seen it once be disengaged by the box itself, the Glock (or various other striker fired weapons for that matter) was a logical choice.

 Still, it seems to be that they are logical choices only because of illogical thinking.
 Almost all competition circuits require that the external safety must be engaged on a 1911 despite the fact that the weapon is completely safe when the backstrap safety is in place.
 That backstrap is the functional equivalent of the “dingus” on almost all modern striker-fired semi autos.
 Engaging the manual safety just seems silly to me and a relic of antiquated thinking.

 To me, the weapon must be safe (meaning unable to be fired without purposeful human intervention) and so long as it meets that requirement, the weapon should be deemed sufficiently “safe” for competition purposes.